pixelwatt/cmb2-roadway-segments/README.md

 ## Changelog

+### 1.0.0-beta4

+Changes:
+* The encoded polygon string is no longer used for display.
+Instead, the coordinate array is used.

 ### 0.9.11

 This release includes tweaks to circle geometry opacity and adds support to hide the map marker's tooltip field via a field argument.